COMPLETE WITHDRAWAL = PAYBACK OF FEDERAL FUNDS

 WITHDRAWAL PROCESS: Carl Albert State College will NOT automatically cancel a student’s enrollment for nonpayment of tuition and fees.
 Complete withdrawal from the institution is the sole responsibility of each student.
 To receive a full refund or a total cancellation of financial liability, students must cancel registration in writing before the end of the officially defined drop/add period for that semester.
 Students may cancel registration by filing a Complete Withdrawal Form in the Admissions Office or by submitting a letter to the Admissions Office.
 Withdrawals from the institution and changes of enrollment during a defined drop/add period will result in full charges for courses added and full refund or credit for courses dropped.
 No refunds of charges will be made if students completely withdraw or drop classes after the defined drop/add period for that semester, and full liability for that semester’s cost will be incurred by students except as stipulated for Title IV recipients.
+Administrative Withdrawals (AW) are assigned only to students who have been “involuntarily” withdrawn by CASC during the designated semester for health or disciplinary reasons and must be approved by the Academic Affairs office after required documentation has been submitted.
 The following includes the steps students must complete to fully withdraw from the college and eliminate all encumbrances.

 - Student must visit the Office of Admissions and fill out the “Complete Withdrawal Form” and visit the offices for counseling and instruction as follows.